Confirmation of cholestasis

 Abdominal ultrasound is a sensitive and non-invasive examination that is useful for the assessment of the condition of the bile ducts, vessels and liver parenchyma.
 2-4

-Abdominal ultrasound should be performed on an empty stomach (≥ 6h after the last meal).
+Abdominal ultrasound should be performed on an empty stomach (≥ 6h after the last meal).2

-A fasting abdominal ultrasound is a simple and effective method that can be used to visualise obstructing lesions of the biliary tree, identify choledochal cysts, or signs of advanced liver disease and other splenic abnormalities.
-4-8
+A fasting abdominal ultrasound is a simple and effective method that can be used to visualise obstructing lesions of the biliary tree, identify choledochal cysts, or signs of advanced liver disease or vascular and/or splenic abnormalities.
+4,6-8

-The following hepatic ultrasound features may contribute to the diagnosis of biliary atresia, although no single sign can confirm a diagnosis on its own:9-13
+The following hepatic ultrasound features have been suggested to aid in the diagnosis of biliary atresia, although none can singularly confirm a diagnosis of biliary atresia:4

 1. Jaundice in newborn babies under 28 days.
-London: NICE: National Institute for Health and Care Excellence; 2010.
+Updated October 2016 ed.
+London: NICE: National Institute for Health and Care Excellence, 2010.

 2. Protocole national de diagnostic et de soins : Déficits de synthèse des acides biliaires primaires.
 In: Génétiques CdRCdlAdVBedC, ed.2019.